Psychotropics: Should You Be On Them And Are They Effective?

 Addressing The Above Concerns

 If the problem with the medication is unwanted side effects, then that is a concern that should be discussed with your doctor.
 There may be other medications that can be prescribed, or the dosage can be changed.
 Under no circumstances should you stop taking the medication without medical guidance.
 Aside from the potential return of the underlying condition, stopping a medication too suddenly can induce unpleasant and even harmful physical symptoms.
+Genetic testing can also help doctors decide what medications will be more effective based on the person's genetic disposition.

 Anosognosia is a more difficult problem that requires delicate handling.
 Unless a person is a danger to themselves or others, an adult will not normally be forced to seek treatment involuntarily, whether that treatment includes psychotropic medication or not.